microkits/microbus/README.md

 });

-// If receiver parameter is not passed, the packet is broadcasted. microbus.sendPacket(new MessagePacket("Hi, I'm traveling around the world in a microbus!"));
+// If receiver parameter is not passed, the packet is broadcasted. microbus.sendPacket(new MessagePacket("Hi, I'm traveling around the world in a microbus! 🌎🚐"));
 ```

 ## Receiving a packet